nh-server/switch-guide/docs/extras/nandrestore.md

 ## Restore a NAND backup to the switch

-!!!
-Danger "Warning:"
+!!! danger "Warning:"
-	-This will reset your system version, all of your saves, games, and other system settings back to a point from when you made the the NAND backup.
-Keep this in mind, as you probably don't have to restore a NAND backup unless you have bricked your switch or want to go back online safely after using cfw.
+	-This will reset all of your saves, games, system version and other system settings back to a point when you made the the nand backup.
+Keep this in mind, as you probably don't have to restore a nand backup unless you have bricked your switch or want to go back online safely after using cfw.

 	-If you're going to restore an old NAND which will downgrade your firmware it's best to create a second NAND backup before restoring the first one in case something goes wrong.

 ### What you need:
-- Your `RawNAND.bin` (Combined or in 15 or 30 parts)
+- Your `rawnand.bin` (Combined or in 15 or 30 parts)
 - Your `BOOT0` and `BOOT1`
-	- If you're missing any of the files above, ask for further help in the [Nintendo Homebrew](https://discord.gg/C29hYvh) Discord server
+	- If you're missing any of the files above, ask for further help in the [Nintendo Homebrew](https://discord.gg/C29hYvh) Discord server.
 - The <a href="https://github.com/CTCaer/hekate/releases/" target="_blank">Hekate</a> Payload
 - A microSD card larger than 32gb